-The Life in the Inland Empire Regional Study aims to understand experiences of young adults in the Inland Empire who had planned/hoped to complete college but did not.
+The Inland Empire Student Enrollment and Persistence Study aims to understand experiences of young adults in the Inland Empire who had planned/hoped to complete college but did not.

 Teens and College: Inland Empire Student Perceptions, Plans, and Obstacles